tsgates/arch-wiki-markdown/wiki/Moving_an_existing_install_into_(or_out_of)_a_virtual_machine.md

 > Create the container

-This will create a 10 GB raw image:
+This will create a 10 GB raw image (fallocate is faster):

+    # fallocate -l 10GB -o 1024 /media/Backup/backup.img

+or

     # dd if=/dev/zero of=/media/Backup/backup.img bs=1024 count=10482381